Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.app.md

   - ConnectedAndDisconnected - Account is in a disconnected state now and was successfully connected before the SDK encountered issues with the account.
   - ConnectedButException - Account connected before but SDK encountered issues with the account.
   - ConnectedButScrappingFailed - Account is connected but the order scrapping is failing
+  - ConnectionInProgress - Account is not connected and all connection time scrape orders are not uploaded
  - Use the `hasNeverConnected` flag, to check if the panelist has never connected any account before.

 - To initiate an order-extraction operation on a connected account silently i.e without any UI and without user-intervention, use instance method `fetchOrders` on account reference as below: